FalcoSuessgott/rhev-create-vm/README.md

 ```

 ## Prerequisites
-Create a JSON-File which has the following mandatory fields:
+Create a JSON-File which has the following mandatory fields and change it to you needs:

 ```
 {